feather-test/feather-test-browser/README.md

 ## Notes

-- Your browser-ready tests will automatically be run in NodeJS via [node-as-browser](https://github.com/seebigs/node-as-browser)
+- Your browser-ready tests will also be run in NodeJS with a simulated browser environment ([node-as-browser](https://github.com/seebigs/node-as-browser))
-- WARNING: the optional callback executes when run in NodeJS but cannot be passed into the browser environment
+- NOTE: the optional callback executes when run in NodeJS but cannot be passed into a real browser

 ---